FLEX and FLEX Opportunities

 - Upon conclusion of the event, forward the Zoom attendance report and/or sign-in sheet for in-person workshops to Sabina Fernandez.
 Hours for all full-time faculty who attended will be recorded.
 Part-time faculty seeking compensation must follow the standard part-time faculty FLEX credit process.

-For associate faculty members who choose to participate in professional development (FLEX), assessment activities, or equity-centered training, the contract allows compensation for up to three (3) hours for each of these three categories (professional development, assessment, and equity-centered training).
+Associate faculty members who choose to participate in professional development, assessment activities, or equity-centered training may receive, by contract, compensation for up to three (3) hours for each aforementioned category, for a total of 9 hours.

 - Article 5 of Ed code, Community College Faculty and Staff Development Fund, governs professional development funding purpose and usage.

-Please use the following process to submit professional development and discipline-specific assessment training hours for compensation, per the 2021-2024 FA Agreement, Articles X.Q.
-4, 5 & 6.
+Use the following process to submit professional development and discipline-specific assessment training hours for compensation.

 - Send an email to your Instructional Department Specialist (IDS) with “Reporting Faculty